omnixtar/omnixtar.github.io/6-omni/index.md

 - Add Contracts and codes as data.

+### Contract & Code as Omnidata

 One of the most important breakthroughs in Omni*Web is the ability to represent contracts amongst two or more parties as well as computer program source code as data.

+- Link to examples, add a short description before link

 ---